maxtoroq/maxtoroq.github.io/DbExtensions/docs/migrating/to-v6.md

 var db = new Database(connSettings.ConnectionString, connSettings.ProviderName);
 ```

+### Removed dependency on DbCommandBuilder and added new configuration properties

+DbExtensions relied on **DbCommandBuilder** for provider specific details, such as how to quote identifiers and what parameter prefix to use.
+This ensured maximum compatibility with providers.
+Sadly, DbCommandBuilder is not available on .NET Core.
+Instead, new configuration properties were added to [DatabaseConfiguration][3], with defaults for popular providers like **System.Data.SqlClient** and **MySql.Data.MySqlClient**.

 ### Removed Affect* methods

 *Affect* was a weird name to begin with.
 The [Execute][1] method now provides the same functionality.
 See the table below.